JoshCap20/PushNotificationServerFramework/README.md

 - `systemVersion`: The current version of the operating system.
 (Optional, String)
 - `model`: The model of the device.
 (Optional, String)
 - `localizedModel`: The model of the device as a localized string.
 (Optional, String)

+### FastAPI CORS Middleware
+This middleware was left in the project to allow for cross-origin requests during development.
+This decision was made to enable CORS with frontend applications during development.
+However, it is not recommended to enable CORS in production environments as it can lead to security vulnerabilities.

+**Note**: CORS is a browser security feature that prevents cross-origin requests.
+It does not affect requests from iOS applications.

 ## Contributing
 Contributions to this repository are welcome.
 Please follow the standard GitHub pull request process to propose changes.